michaeljennings/carpenter/README.md

     $table->column('foo');

-The column function returns a new column object and we can chain methods onto this, for example the label method will change the label at the top of the column.
+The column function returns a new column object and we can chain methods onto this, for example the `setLabel` method will change the label at the top of the column.

-    $table->column('foo')->label('Bar');
+    $table->column('foo')->setLabel('Bar');

-Also if you need to format the data displayed in a column we can use the `presenter` function.
+If you need to format the data displayed in a column we can use the `presenter` function.
 This takes a closure and runs it over each cell in that column, for example if we have a column which is putting out a date we could format it to make it more user friendly.